-Within that ritual, you’re given a press release, as you enter, that tells you what or how to think about what you see.
-I look at that text as an obsolete technology, because people don’t take the time to read it anymore and if they do, it’s cursory.
+AM: Typically, you’re given a press release when you come into an art exhibition.
+I look at that as an obsolete technology, because people don’t take the time to read it anymore and if they do, it’s cursory.
 I work a lot with filmmakers here in Hollywood to reimagine this part of the experience by looking at the propaganda within our culture and environment that we digest all the time, pharmaceutical commercials being king among them.
 So, I’ve written a script, let’s call it the press release, that I deliver as if it were a pharmaceutical commercial.

 RS: What is that message?

-RS: Since you’re coming and speaking at a psychedelic conference, what’s the correlation between psychedelics and creativity?
+RS: I have so many questions. just kind of wanting to penetrate stuff.
+Since you’re coming and speaking at a psychedelic conference, what’s the correlation between psychedelics and creativity?

 RS: Even by how you’re describing the scent, and what I’m gathering is that there seems to be a relationship between trauma and transcendent experience.
 Am I reading this correctly?